SPEAK WITH A TEAM MEMBER (770) 920-6030

 During the first phase of probate, the Probate Court appoints someone — a personal representative — to manage the estate.

-If no will exists, someone, usually a family member, would file with the Probate Court, to be appointed as the administrator.
+If no will exists, someone, usually a family member, would file with the Probate Court to be appointed as the administrator.

-The person who wants to become a personal representative must get the heirs to sign off consent forms to speed up the process.
+The person who wants to become a personal representative must get the heirs to sign consent forms to speed up the process.
 Then, they must take an oath in front of the Probate Court, swearing to follow Georgia’s laws and the will (if it exists).

 Once the probate court approves the request, the petitioner will receive a court order appointing them to the role and specifying the scope of their power.